MaslovaEV/cloudstack-ui/docs/source/CSUI-LogView.rst

 View Logs
 -------------------------

-After successful deployment you can see the *View logs* section under the *Virtual Machines* menu in UI.
-In this section you can view the log files for a defined period of time or in a real-time mode.
-To view logs you should specify an account (for Administrators), a VM for which you wish to see the logs, and a log file to view the logs from.
+After successful deployment, you can see the *View logs* section under the *Virtual Machines* menu in UI.
+In this section, you can view the log files for a defined period of time or in a real-time mode.
+To view logs, you should specify an account (for Administrators), a VM for which you wish to see the logs, and a log file to view the logs from.
 More details are provided below.

 Filtering Logs
 '''''''''''''''''''''''''